-The health plan's Chief Medical Director and supporting Medical Directors (including a behavioral health Medical Director) have an active unencumbered license in accordance with the health plan's state laws and regulations to serve as Medical Director to oversee and be responsible for the proper provision of core benefits and services to members, the Quality Program, the Medical Management Programs, and the Grievance System.
+The health plan's Chief Medical Director (CMD) and supporting Medical Directors (including a behavioral health Medical Director) have an active unencumbered license in accordance with the health plan's state laws and regulations.
+The CMD will oversee and be responsible for the proper provision of core benefits and services to members, the Quality Program, the Medical Management Programs, and the Grievance System.